nzjahngere/demorepoo/TESTCASESAUCEDEMO.md

-# TESTCASESAUCEDEMO.md
-# Test Cases — Swag Labs / Sauce Demo (QuantumLeap Project)
+# Test Cases for the Swag Labs
 ---

 ## Document purpose